Vidya Balan: Early work (2003–2008)

 Vidya's film debut came with the Bengali film Bhalo Theko (2003), a drama directed by Goutam Halder.
-He cast her in the central role of Aanandi, a young woman reminiscing about her past, for the combination of innocence and experience that he found in her.
+He cast her for the combination of innocence and experience that he found in her in the central role of Aanandi, a young woman reminiscing about her past.
 Vidya was ecstatic about her involvement in Bengali cinema, later calling it a dream come true and highlighting its contribution to her subsequent progress.

 She was awarded an Anandalok Purashkar for Best Actress for her performance.
 On Pradeep Sarkar's recommendation, Vidya auditioned for the lead role in his directorial venture—the Hindi film Parineeta (2005).
-The film's producer Vidhu Vinod Chopra initially preferred an established actress in the part, but agreed to cast Vidya after she underwent six months of extensive tests.
+The film's producer Vidhu Vinod Chopra initially preferred an established actress for the part but agreed to cast Vidya after she underwent six months of extensive tests.
 Based on Sarat Chandra Chattopadhyay's 1914 Bengali novel of the same name, Parineeta tells the love story between Shekhar (played by Saif Ali Khan), the son of the local zamindar, and Lalita (Vidya), the dignified daughter of the family's tenant.
 Vidya's performance received praise from critics; Derek Elley of Variety found her to be an "acting revelation", adding that her "devoted but dignified Lalita is the picture's heart and soul".
 At the annual Filmfare Awards ceremony, she won Best Female Debut and received a nomination for Best Actress.